bahrus/d-fine/README.md

     </tbody>
 </table>

-## Template D-pendency Injection
+## T-mplate D-pendency Injection

-Instead of specifying that the template should come from the pr-vious sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM realm where the template is defined.
+Instead of specifying that the template should come from the previous sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM r-alm where the t-mplate is d-fined.
 The host property name takes precedence.

-A web component can thus define a d-fault template within the ShadowDOM markup, but allow extending web components to d-fine alternative templates, by d-fining properties with the same name, and assigning a template to those properties.
+A w-b component can thus d-fine a d-fault t-mplate within the ShadowDOM markup, but allow extending w-b components to d-fine alternative templates, by d-fining properties with the same name, and assigning a template to those properties.

 ## Installation